This

 |

-Palghat T. S. Mani Iyer (mridangam
+Palghat T. A. S. Mani Iyer (mridangam

 on left) and Palani Subramania Pillai (left